Opening a bank account in Germany: Guide and recommendations

 GIROMATCH is your independent credit platform.
 Our team guides you through German banking and financial products, writes reviews for foreigners living in Germany and provides you with important information to improve your financial situation in Germany.

 Even if the number of institutions is constantly sinking, Germany remains one of the few countries with more than 2000 banks.
 If you want to open an account there, you will have to choose between a Mobile Bank, an Online Bank or a Traditional Banks.
+The main difference lies in their account management methods and product offer: While with a mobile bank you can enjoy a playful and easy banking experience, online and traditional banks offer more financial products such as personal loans, credit cards and mortgages.

 a quick application process